kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 -->
 ### Exporting Services

-Services will not be visible to other clusters in the clusterset by default.
+Services will not be visible to other clusters by default.
-They must be explicitly marked for export by the user.
+They must be explicitly marked for export.
 This allows users to decide exactly which services should be visible outside of the local cluster.

 Tooling may (and likely will, in the future) be built on top of this to simplify